joseba-fdl/basque_twitter_covid19_corpus/README.md

       Garc{\'\i}a-Ferrero, Iker  and
       Salaberria, Ander  and
       Campos, Jon Ander",
-    editor = "Melero, Maite  and
-      Sakti, Sakriani  and
-      Soria, Claudia",
-    booktitle = "Proceedings of the 3rd Annual Meeting of the Special Interest Group on Under-resourced Languages @ LREC-COLING 2024", month = may,
+    booktitle = "Proceedings of the 3rd Annual Meeting of the Special Interest Group on Under-resourced Languages @ LREC-COLING 2024", year = "2024",
-    year = "2024",
     address = "Torino, Italia",
     publisher = "ELRA and ICCL",